The Cyclades · Milos

 01 · Sarakiniko · NorthThe moonscape.

-Bleached white pumice and ash, wind-smoothed into dunes of rock — the most photographed thing on the island, and it's solidified volcanic ash.
+Bleached white pumice and ash, wind-smoothed into dunes of rock.
+This is the most photographed thing on the island, and it's solidified volcanic ash.

 02 · Kleftiko · South · boat onlyThe sea-caves.